VictorPortize/pigeon-lft/README.md

 // hello, my name is Pigeon-LFT this library name is Victor
 ```

-### Next step's

-- Class instance ??
-- Validation
-- Benchmark's
+### After thinking more about my library's purpose, I think it doesn't need validation, if you need more features, send me an email.

-### looking for performance gaps, if you find one, email me
+## Looking for performance gaps, if you find one, email me